 We use the library a lot.
 You’d be surprised at what you can find there.
 It’s a great way to eliminate clutter and save money on purchases.
-Make sure you check out the free Kindle books to download as well.
+You can even read books online for free.

 19. Save on Utilities

 You can save lots of money on your gas and electric bill if you manage the heater and air conditioning.
 Most people want to be comfortable.
 That’s fine if you’re willing to pay for it.

 We have plenty of blankets and clothes to keep ourselves warm.
 You can also use your fireplace if you need to stay warm.
-We have a fireplace but it’s not wood burning.
+We have a fireplace but it’s not wood-burning.

 20. Buy Discounted Gift Cards

 Did you know that companies are making a fortune on people that sign up for a club membership and never use it?